ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 debugging a ℕ𝕠𝕞 script

-Since pep/nom is a parsing and compiling system there are 2 concurrent processes happening during the execution of a ℕ𝕠𝕞 script: the reduction of tokens on the grammar parse stack and the “assembling” of the attributes of those tokens to create the translated/transpiled/compiled output text.
+Since ℙ𝕖𝕡 🙵 ℕ𝕠𝕞 is a parsing and compiling system there are 2 processes taking place (but not concurrently) during the execution of a ℕ𝕠𝕞 script: the reduction of tokens on the grammar parse stack and the “assembling” of the attributes of those tokens to create the translated/transpiled/compiled output text.

-It is often necessary to debug scripts since the ℙ𝕖𝕡 virtual machine is not trivial and ℕ𝕠𝕞 is a relatively “low-level” language.
+It is often necessary to debug scripts since the ℙ𝕖𝕡 virtual machine is not trivial and ℕ𝕠𝕞 is a relatively “low-level” language in the sense that each nom command corresponds to a pep machine instruction.
 See the script /eg/toyBNF.pss for the beginning of a “higher-level” language which compiles to nom*.

 Luckily there are a number of techniques to debug nom scripts which are detailed below.